 There are so many supplements, vitamins, minerals it reminds me of all the health supplements that companies push on us humans.
 Do we need them if we just live healthy lives?
 I’m not saying some medications or supplements are not helpful but we can all over do.
 You should calculate what your return is on every input.
 If you are not getting at least your money back plus some, consider forgoing them.
 Inputs, like anything, should be able to show a return.

 In my previous business of printing it was always said that printers are in love with iron.
-Shiny new presses are like pretty new barns, latest corral systems and brand new trailers.
+Shiny new presses are like pretty new barns, latest corral systems, and brand new trailers.
 If they aren’t making you a solid profit for purchasing it, I would avoid it.
 Great for the ego but not very good for the bottom line.
-I would recommend buy used, trading services or sharing equipment.
-If it is a piece of equipment you don’t use everyday, that is mobile and you have someone you trust, you just dropped your capital outlay by 50%.
-If your in laws are coming over you can just get your partner to bring all the shared equipment over so you can show them all the impressive equipment you own!
+I would recommend buying used, trading services or sharing equipment.
+If it is a piece of equipment you don’t use everyday, that is mobile, and you have someone you trust, you just dropped your capital outlay by 50%.
+If your in-laws are coming over you can just get your partner to bring all the shared equipment over so you can show them all the impressive equipment you own!
 Sorry, sick sense of humor!

 I hope you enjoyed this article.
 The biggest thing I would like you to take away from this article is the cattle industry has a wide array of levels of profit.
 Part of it depends on the property but the rest is open to being managed.
 Lastly, if you are doing what everyone else in the neighborhood is doing, you are not taking chances.
 Tweak your operation by taking small chances to increase profitability.
-Observe your operation from a 5000 ft view and get out of the box!
+Observe your operation from 5,000 ft. up and get out of the box!